-The IIE-SRF fellowship award of up to US$25,000 is typically matched with financial support equal to or greater than the IIE-SRF fellowship award.
-This support generally takes the form of a stipend or other direct funding for the visiting scholar such as housing, airfare, and meal programs.
-In-kind contributions – office space, computers, language, or other training fees, etc. – are encouraged for a complete scholar support package but to not qualify as part of the matching contribution.
-Institutions lacking the financial resources to offer the required matching contribution may seek a waiver of this requirement, which is considered on a case-by-case basis.
+IIE-SRF requires that the hosting institution provide financial support that is equal to or greater than the IIE-SRF fellowship award of up to $25,000.
+This support generally takes the form of a stipend or other direct benefits that would offset the fellow’s cost of living such as housing, airfare, or health insurance.
+Other in-kind contributions such as office space, computer and library access, or laboratory/bench fees, are encouraged for a complete fellowship support package but do not qualify as part of the matching contribution.

 How are the fellowship funds issued?

-Fellowship funds are generally sent to the host partner for disbursement to the fellow as part of a regular salary payment or stipend.
-In rare cases, when funds may not be disbursed through a host institution, IIE-SRF may work with the host and the fellow to arrange an alternative method for issuing the fellowship funds.
+Fellowship funds are typically sent to the host partner for disbursement to the fellow as part of a regular salary payment or stipend.
+In rare cases, when funds may not be disbursed through a host institution, IIE-SRF may send the IIE-SRF fellowship funds directly to the scholar in installments throughout the fellowship term.

 What is a typical fellowship payment schedule?

-IIE-SRF suggests that the host partner disburse the fellowship funds in a way that works best for the fellow and the institution, typically evenly disbursed over the course of the fellowship.
-If possible, providing a larger percentage in the first payment can help to defray relocation costs, which often include a deposit/advance rent for an apartment, purchasing furniture, and other costs.
+Most IIE-SRF fellows are paid through a payroll system at the host institution, and IIE-SRF suggests that the host partner disburse the fellowship funds in a way that works best for the fellow and the institution, typically evenly distributed over the course of the fellowship.
+It is sometimes helpful to provide a larger payment in the first installment to help to defray relocation costs, which can be significant.

 Does IIE-SRF have any suggestions for raising the matching support?

-Matching funds are often allocated by an academic or a combination of departmental and/or institutional support from a university's provost's and/or president's offices.
-On occasion, outside and local community sources are also approached for additional support.
+Matching funds may be allocated by an institutional source such as a university’s provost’s, president’s, and/or international offices, by a specific academic department, or through a combination of institutional and departmental support.
+On occasion, outside and community sources are approached for additional support.

 For a list of IIE-SRF partners to date, visit the host partners page.

-What is expected of the IIE-SRF fellow at the host institution?
+What activities will the IIE-SRF fellow undertake at the host institution?

-Who pays travel and airfare expenses to bring the fellow to the host institution?
+Who pays travel and other relocation expenses to bring the fellow to the host institution?

-Who pays the SEVIS fee that is a prerequisite for the J-1 visa application?
-(Applicable only to U.S. institutions; visa fees in other locations would be treated similarly.)
+Who pays the SEVIS fee that is a prerequisite for the J-1 visa application (applicable only to U.S. institutions)?

 Can a fellow bring his/her family?

-Each fellow’s individual circumstances determine whether his/her family will join the fellow during the fellowship.
+Each scholar’s individual circumstances determine whether his/her family will join the scholar during the fellowship.
 In IIE-SRF's experience, most fellows are accompanied by their families.